The History and Heritage of Western Illinois University

-We are now a leading university with a residential campus in Macomb, a commuter campus in the Quad Cities, and extension and distance learning programs.
-With an outstanding, diverse faculty and staff committed to multicultural and international education, Western Illinois University offers undergraduate and graduate programs of study to more than 12,500 students from Illinois, across the nation, and around the world.
+We are now a leading university with a residential campus in Macomb, metropolitan, non-residential campus in the Quad Cities, and extension and distance learning programs.
+With an outstanding, diverse faculty and staff committed to multicultural and international education, Western Illinois University offers undergraduate and graduate programs of study to approximately 12,500 students from Illinois, across the nation, and around the world.

 The Present and Future of Western Illinois University

-With more than a century of growth and development, and over 100,000 living alumni, Western Illinois University maintains a strong sense of community and historic commitments to student access, affordability, and success.
-Within the last two years, we have been recognized as one of the “Best in the Midwest Colleges” and as one of the “Best Value” colleges in the U.S. by the Princeton Review, as well as one of just 20 public universities ranked as a “Tier 1 Midwestern Master’s Granting Institution” by US News & World Report.
+With more than a century of growth and development, and over 100,000 living alumni, Western Illinois University maintains a strong sense of community and historic commitments to student access, affordability and success.
+Western has consistently been recognized as a “Best Midwestern College” by the Princeton Review and is one of only 37 public universities ranked as a top-tier “Best Regional University” by U.S. News & World Report.

 Western Illinois University is also accredited by the Higher Learning Commission-North Central Association of Colleges and Schools.
 The University’s teacher licensure programs are accredited by the National Council for the Accreditation of Teacher Education and approved by the Illinois State Board of Education.
 The University also maintains a strong commitment to discipline-based accreditation and licensure, where appropriate to the discipline.
-In academic year 2010-2011, Western Illinois University maintained accreditation/licensure with 11 agencies ranging from the American Speech-Language-Hearing Association to the Association to Advance Collegiate Schools of Business.
+In academic year 2011-2012, Western Illinois University maintained accreditation/licensure with 12 agencies, ranging from the American Speech-Language-Hearing Association to The Association to Advance Collegiate Schools of Business.